utxorpc/spec/gen/docs/docs.md

 | tag | [uint32](#uint32) |  |  |
 | any_constructor | [uint64](#uint64) |  |  |
 | fields | [PlutusData](#utxorpc-v1alpha-cardano-PlutusData) | repeated |  |

-<a name="utxorpc-v1alpha-cardano-DatumPattern"></a>

-### DatumPattern
-Pattern of an datum that can be used to evaluate matching predicates.

-TBD